block-core/blockcore-gateway/README.md

-# Blockcore Platform
+# Blockcore Hub

-> The Blockcore Platform is a distributed system that integrates with Blockcore Blockchain technologies.
+> The Blockcore Hub is a distributed system that integrates with Blockcore Blockchain technologies.

-The Blockcore Platform can be used to build distributed apps and systems, that store data and metadata off-chain, but utilize the blockchain for data integrity, data validation and signing.
+The Blockcore Hub can be used to build distributed apps and systems, that store data and metadata off-chain, but utilize the blockchain for data integrity, data validation and signing.

 ## Functional Background

-The functional requirement for developing the Blockcore Platform, is to have a distributed network for exchanging data securely, but that keeps data off the main blockchain.
+The functional requirement for developing the Blockcore Hub, is to have a distributed network for exchanging data securely, but that keeps data off the main blockchain.

 Example on usage is a payment scenario, where a user scans a payment request by another individual, or a merchant, and the payment app can retrieve data (metadata, including company logo or profile photo) about the merchant/individual from the Blockcore Platform.
 This data can be used to add trust and identification on the validitity of a payment request.